Popular poems for funerals and non-religious readings

-Funeral poems and readings help to capture the spirit of the person lost and express the feelings of the people left behind.
-After all, finding the right words can be tough, especially in the midst of grief.
+Funeral readings and funeral poems can help you make a religious or non-religious funeral personal and unique.
+They help to capture the spirit of the person lost and express the feelings of the people left behind.
+Some can be mournful, while others can be uplifting.

-Like funeral songs, a well chosen poem can offer comfort or raise a smile and will serve as a wonderful reminder of a loved one long into the future.
+Like funeral songs, a well-chosen funeral poem or funeral reading can offer comfort or raise a smile, and can serve as a wonderful reminder of a loved one.

 She is Gone – David Harkins